 - In the bowl of a stand mixer fitted with a paddle attachment, beat butter, brown sugar and white sugar until light and fluffy, approximately 3 minutes.
 Scrape down the side of the bowl and add the egg and vanilla and beat until just combined.

 - Sift in the flour, cocoa powder, baking powder, baking soda and salt and mix on low until just incorporated.
 Mix in ¾ of the chopped hazelnuts and chocolate chunks.

-- Using a cookie scoop or a teaspoon, scoop the dough into inch wide balls and place on a baking tray.
+- Using a cookie scoop or a teaspoon, scoop the dough into 2cm (inch-wide) balls and place on a baking tray.
 Press the remaining hazelnuts into the top of the balls.
-Refrigerate for at least 1 hour or freeze for 30 minutes, Overnight chilling in the fridge is ideal and baking unchilled dough will mean the cookies spread too much.
+Refrigerate for at least 1 hour or freeze for 30 minutes.
+Overnight chilling in the fridge is ideal and baking unchilled dough will mean the cookies spread too much.

-- Pre-heat oven to 180C/350F and line two baking trays with parchment paper.
-Remove the cookie balls from the fridge or freezer and place on the baking trays leaving at least 2 inches in between balls.
+- Pre-heat oven to 180°C (350°F) and line two baking trays with parchment paper.
+Remove the cookie balls from the fridge or freezer and place them on the baking trays leaving at least 2 inches between balls.

 - Bake for 9-11 minutes.
 Around the five-minute mark, distribute the remaining chopped chocolate onto the top of the baking cookies.
 The chocolate will melt and give gorgeous chocolate puddles.

 - Remove baking trays from the oven.
 Whilst the cookies are still hot, using a round cookie cutter or mug, place over the cookie and twirl the cookie inside, gently pushing the edges in so that the cookies form a round shape.
 Kind of like the cookie and cutter are doing a hula dance!!
 Then sprinkle each cookie with flaked sea salt.
 Allow cookies to cool on the baking sheet for 10 minutes before transferring to a wire rack to cool completely.